 1994-1999: Posted up in Tucson, Arizona and made frequent trips to Mexico as part of my PhD reearch on sea turtles.

 1996-1997: We attached an Argos - Telonics satellite transmitter to the shell of a loggerhead sea turtle named "Adelita" who made history by swimming 7,000 miles across the entire Pacific Ocean in 368 days.

 1998-1999: Lived in Mazatlan, Sinaloa, Mexico as a Fulbright Fellow, work with Dr. Alberto Abreu in his conservation genetics lab.

 1998: Married Dana by the ocean in Big Sur.

-1999: Founded WILDCOAST with Serge Dedina to protect the wildlands and wildlife of the Baja California Peninsula, Mexico and California, USA (aka The Californias).
+1999: Recognitizing a need for a binational and bilingual conservation team I co-founded WILDCOAST with Serge Dedina to protect the wildlands and wildlife of the Baja California Peninsula, Mexico and California, USA (aka The Californias).

 1999: Grupo Tortuguero was founded and our first annual meeting held in Loreto, BCS, Mexico.

 2001: Daughter W. Grayce was born and rocked our world.

 2003: After our 1,200-mile 112-day trek down the coast from Oregon to Mexico we founded Slow Coast: Authentic Ocean Spirit.